erco77/a800-opcs-pic-asm/README-pic-assembly-gotchyas.txt

     If you need to move lots of data around, you can use the auto-incrementing indexing registers (FSR0 == POSTINC0, FSR1 == POSTINC1, etc):

-       movlw 0
+       movlw 0                          - Load WREG with 0
-       movff WREG,POSTINC0		- Puts 0 into mem pointed to by FSR0 and increments it movff WREG,POSTINC0		- Puts 0 into mem pointed to by FSR0 and increments it movff WREG,POSTINC0		- etc
+       movff WREG,POSTINC0		- Puts WREG's 0 into mem pointed to by FSR0 and increments it movff WREG,POSTINC0		- Puts WREG's 0 into mem pointed to by FSR0 and increments it movff WREG,POSTINC0		- etc

     Or from one memory location to another: